CiscoDevNet/terraform-provider-intersight/website/docs/r/chassis_profile.html.markdown

 * `target_platform`:(string) The platform for which the chassis profile is applicable.
 It can either be a chassis that is operating in standalone mode or which is attached to a Fabric Interconnect managed by Intersight.* `FIAttached` - Chassis which are connected to a Fabric Interconnect that is managed by Intersight.
 * `type`:(string) Defines the type of the profile.
 Accepted value is instance.* `instance` - The profile defines the configuration for a specific instance of a target.

+### Custom keywords
+These are
+* `wait_for_completion`:(bool) This model object can trigger workflows.
+Use this option to wait for all running workflows to reach a complete state.
+Default value is True i.e. wait.

 ## Import
 `intersight_chassis_profile` can be imported using the Moid of the object, e.g.